flatironinstitute/sciware/23_CommandLine/main.md

 # See if prog is found
 which prog

-# Prepending ~/bin/prog to the PATH
+# Prepending ~/bin to the PATH
 export PATH=~/bin:$PATH

-# Check that now we can find it
+# Check that now we can find prog
 which prog
 ```